 Bologna’s old town is a neat pedestrian area without traffic.

-Stroll the elegant boulevard of Bologna and reach the Palazzo dell’Archiginnasio, palace to the famous University of Bologna.
+Stroll the elegant boulevards of Bologna and reach the Palazzo dell’Archiginnasio.
+It is the palace of the famous University of Bologna.
 Bologna University is the oldest university in the western world.
 The official year of foundation was set to the year 1088.
-You will visit the coat of arms and the famous anatomical theater, a characteristic historical amphitheater of anatomy lessons.
+You will visit the coat of arms and the famous anatomy theater.
+It is a characteristic historical amphitheater for anatomy lessons.

 Around the lanes of the farmer’s market, you find picturesque shops and fruit and vegetable stalls.
 Continue to Piazza Santo Stefano with the monastery of the same name.

 The tour concludes with a visit to the medieval towers of Asinelli and Garisenda, the landmark of the city.